utkarsh-ls/You-ll-WIN/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: Don't you know about human stampedes?
+b: Don't you know about how human producitivty decreases with more number of people?

 ```
 bb({body:"fear", mouth:"small", eyes:"narrow"});